GitTools/GitReleaseManager/docs/input/docs/commands/export.md

 ## **Required Parameters**

-- `-u, --username`: The username to access GitHub with.
-This can't be used when using the token parameter.
-- `-p, --password`: The password to access GitHub with.
-This can't be used when using the token parameter.
 - `--token`: The access token to access GitHub with.
 This can't be used when using the username and password parameters.
 - `-o, --owner`: The owner of the repository.